Anorexia nervosa: Males

+Elderly

-The elderly population is increasingly experiencing anorexia nervosa, which has been termed the "Anorexia of Aging".
-The eating disorder is similar to that of typical anorexia nervosa but is more often accompanied by the overuse of laxatives in order to purge the individual of ingested food.
+An increasing trend of anorexia among the elderly, termed "Anorexia of Aging," is observed, characterized by behaviors similar to those seen in typical anorexia nervosa but often accompanied by excessive laxative use.
 Most geriatric anorexia patients limit their food intake to dairy or grains, whereas an adolescent anorexic has a more general limitation.

-This eating disorder that affects older adults has two types - early onset and late onset.
+This eating disorder that affects older adults has two types – early onset and late onset.
 Early onset refers to a recurrence of anorexia in late life in an individual who experienced the disease during their youth.
 Late onset describes instances where the eating disorder begins for the first time late in life.

 The stimulus for anorexia in elderly patients is typically a loss of control over their lives, which can be brought on by many events, including moving into an assisted living facility.
 This is also a time when most older individuals experience a rise in conflict with family members, such as limitations on driving or limitations on personal freedom, which increases the likelihood of an issue with anorexia.
 There can be physical issues in the elderly that leads to anorexia of aging, including a decline in chewing ability, a decline in taste and smell, and a decrease in appetite.
 Psychological reasons for the elderly to develop anorexia can include depression and bereavement, and even an indirect attempt at suicide.
 There are also common comorbid psychiatric conditions with aging anorexics, including major depression, anxiety disorder, obsessive compulsive disorder, bipolar disorder, schizophrenia, and dementia.

 The signs and symptoms that go along with anorexia of aging are similar to what is observed in adolescent anorexia, including sudden weight loss, unexplained hair loss or dental problems, and a desire to eat alone.